From Russia with money: Silicon Valley distances itself from oligarchs

 When she arrived in Silicon Valley, she was well-known in Russia, where as a teen, she joined the group Nashi, meaning “ours,” a fervently patriotic, Kremlin-funded Russian youth group, and starred in the 2012 documentary “Putin’s Kiss,” which showed her role in the group and, in one scene, portrays her kissing her beloved national leader.
 She became the group’s spokesperson, hosting a pro-Kremlin show online and learning about the media during the experience.
 When she departed the group, she told others she was leaving politics for a career in public relations.

-An early and important customer for Bucher was Serguei Beloussov, a Russian technology entrepreneur who had moved abroad and founded an electronic storage and security company, Acronis, and a venture capital firm, Runa Capital.
+An early and important customer for Bucher was Serguei Beloussov, a Soviet-born technology entrepreneur who had moved abroad and founded an electronic storage and security company, Acronis, and a venture capital firm, Runa Capital.
 Beloussov later became a citizen of Singapore and last year changed his name to Serg Bell.

 Bucher worked at Runa and then moved to the United States to help Beloussov pursue new technology projects.
 She first came on a visa backed by the Russia-friendly investor Dyson.
 Michael McFaul, the former U.S. ambassador to Russia, endorsed her admission to the United States in a letter to the U.S. Citizenship and Immigration Service in May 2015, calling her departure from Nashi “brave.”